 The Sexual Assault Forensic Examiner (SAFE) Program provides education, training and technical assistance for healthcare providers that care for patients who have suffered sexual assault, and in the use of the Maine sex crimes kit for collection of evidence.
 This national model utilizes an interdisciplinary, community-based approach for the dignified and compassionate care and treatment of sexual assault patients.

 What is a Forensic Examiner?

-A Sexual Assault Nurse Examiner (SAFE) is a health care provider who has been specially trained to provide comprehensive care to a sexual assault patient, conduct a forensic medical examination and testify in court as an expert or fact witness.
-Registered nurses, physician assistants and physicians may participate in the training.
+A Sexual Assault Forensic Examiner (SAFE) is a health care provider who has been specially educated to provide medical and forensic care for a patient who has suffered sexual assault/abuse, trained in the collection of forensic evidence, and to testify in court as an expert or fact witness.
+Registered nurses, nurse practitioners, physician assistants, and physicians may participate in the education.